Creating and Running a Zend Framework (Laminas) Project in ServBay

 Summary

-Through the above steps, you’ve successfully created, configured, and run a Zend Framework (Laminas) project in the ServBay local development environment.
-You learned how to set up the website feature in ServBay to configure the web server to serve your project’s public directory, and how to integrate and use ServBay-provided MySQL and PostgreSQL databases, as well as Memcached and Redis caching services.
+By following these steps, you have successfully created, configured, and run a Zend Framework (Laminas) project in the ServBay local development environment.
+You learned how to use ServBay’s Website feature to configure the web server to point to your project’s public directory, and how to integrate and use MySQL, PostgreSQL databases, as well as Memcached and Redis cache services within your project.

-ServBay streamlines the setup and management of your local development environment, so you can focus on coding and project development.
-With its rich package offerings and flexible configuration, ServBay lets you easily simulate a production environment locally, boosting your development efficiency.
+ServBay streamlines building and managing your local development environment so you can focus more on coding and project development.
+Leveraging ServBay’s rich package selection and flexible configuration, you can easily simulate production environments locally and boost development productivity.